ElPatatin/inception/README.md

 > [!IMPORTANT]
 > If you want to host the wordpress on the domain https://cpeset-c.42.fr instead of https://localhost, you will need to add the line `127.0.0.1 cpeset-c.42.fr` to your /etc/hosts file.

-> [!IMPORTANT]
-> Most likely, you will need to configure your firewall.
-I used UFW.

 ## Table of contents

 1. [Introduction](#Introduction)